GeoffClements/Vibe/README.md

 [Symphonia][`symphonia`], a big "thank-you" to the Symphonia devs for their amazing work!.

+Symphonia has optimisation features that are off by default, you can switch them on with `--features symphonia/<optimisation>`.
+These features are:
+ - `opt-simd-sse`
+ - `opt-simd-avx`
+ - `opt-simd-neon`

+or you can switch them all on with `opt-simd`.

 ## What Vibe can do
 - Play Flac, AAC, Apple lossless, Ogg/Vorbis, MP3 and PCM streams
 - Gapless playback